TomAnthony/itermocil/README.md

 iTermocil is compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux or any other dependency.
 However, iTermocil also has support for additional directives which will cause teamocil to fail, if used.

+iTermocil supports iTerm 2.x and the new 3.x (including later betas).
+It works better with the new 3.x versions which have improved Applescript support.

 ![Example](https://raw.githubusercontent.com/TomAnthony/itermocil/master/itermocil.gif)

 ## Installing iTermocil